Income protection insurance

 If you need to take extended time off work to recover from an injury or illness, income protection insurance can help pay the bills.

-Where eligible, you can be paid a benefit of up to 85% of your monthly pre-disability income.
-This includes super payments.
-You can receive benefits for up to two or five years while you’re medically unable to work.
+Where eligible, you can be paid a benefit of up to 87% of your monthly pre-disability income.
+This includes 12% super payments.
+You can apply to receive benefits to age 70 under the 2-year benefit period.
+You can choose to receive a benefit for up to 2 years, 5 years or to age 65 while you're medically unable to work.

 Check your eligibility